makrai/notes/dowty82-gramm-rel-in-montague.md

   * two sets of arguments can be given for treating Passive as a syntactic rule
     * there are cases in which the TV expression that undergoes Passive is a syntactically derived phrase instead
-      * e.g. all of the italicized phrases in (36) are synt complex TV phrases
+      * eg all of the italicized phrases in (36) are synt complex TV phrases
       * the basic verb occurring within them would be put in some other category
     * Bach (this volume) has argued: under the assumptions of the approach taken by this paper, purpose clauses such as _to deliver groceries in_ in (37)